 Also, even thought I haven’t double checked it, my guess is that baking potatoes likely have a higher glycemic index that golds, and that would be one more reason to pass on the bakers.
 However, using that logic, I suppose pan roasted red potatoes would fare even better with the glycemic index, and I should be using those.
 But I’m not.

-Fat Choice For Roasting Potatoes
+Fat Choice For Pan Roasted Potatoes

 The other primary consideration when preparing these pan roasted Yukon gold potatoes would be the fat source that I use in my pan to roast the potatoes in.
 As stated in My 5 Rules, I try my best to avoid all commercially mass produced vegetable oils as I try to properly balance my Omega 3 and Omega 6 ratio, so Canola oil is out.

 But there is nothing at all wrong with olive oil.
 Or butter.
 So I use them both!
 I generally add a tablespoon or two of olive oil to the pan, and then place a tablespoon, or two, of butter inside the puddle of olive oil, so that the butter doesn’t burn.